Skip to Content

 At the same time, billions of consumer devices—high-end gaming PCs, modern Apple Silicon MacBooks, and premium smartphones—sit completely underutilized.
 Their combined Graphical Processing Unit (GPU) capacity dwarfs the data centers of the world’s largest tech conglomerates.

-Shardy is a decentralized physical infrastructure network (DePIN) and Layer 1 blockchain designed to upend traditional cloud monopolies.
-By leveraging the untamed computational power of everyday devices through a standard web browser, Shardy transforms the global web into a massively parallel, permissionless supercomputer.
+Shardy is a decentralized physical infrastructure network (DePIN) with a state-based consensus layer designed to upend traditional cloud monopolies.
+By leveraging everyday devices through a standard web browser, Shardy transforms the global web into a massively parallel, permissionless supercomputer.

 2. Core Technical Philosophy & Advantages